dreysanox/ToolSave/README.md

 ### Create a category

-On the main menu, select the second option and enter your categoies desired name.
+On the main menu, select the second option and enter your categories desired name.

 ### Add a command